tgbugs/docs.sparc.science/pages/data_submission/dat_core_user_accounts.md

 SPARC is using [TalentLMS](https://datathon-learnwithsparc.talentlms.com/) for documentation, tutorials and resources related to SPARC meetings.
 Please contact Susan Tappan from MBF Bioscience (susan@mbfbioscience.com) for more information.

 ## Airtable
-Airtable will be used to provide contact information for SPARC investigators and can be found [here](https://airtable.com/tblFGEvUoTbbG6tJy/viwWBpydzfYQsvNFz).
+Airtable will be used to provide contact information for SPARC investigators and to define Teams on the Blackfynn platform (see above).
+The SPARC Airtable can be accessed [here](https://airtable.com/tblFGEvUoTbbG6tJy/viwWBpydzfYQsvNFz).
 Please contact Charles Horn at the University of Pittsburgh (chorn@pitt.edu) for more information.